Recover accidentally deleted emails

 Click on the

-to proceed. - As soon as you click on the OK button, the software starts the repair process, on the selected .dbx file.The software locates the lost/ deleted e-mails, and recovers all found e-mails into a new folder by name “xxxx recoveredx” in the selected destination drive.
+As soon as you click on the OK button, the software starts the repair process, on the selected .dbx file.The software locates the lost/deleted e-mails, and recovers all found e-mails into a new folder by name “xxxx recoveredx” in the selected destination drive.
 All the found e-mails, will be recovered in .eml format.

 Importing e-mails.